Please register or login to continue

 We had gathered in the hall and began our diligent investigation and discussion.
 We had discussed at length the abnormal antecedents that had transpired.
 A plethora of queries was introduced, as we sought to deduce by way of logical inference the mystery that bound our intrigue.
 We had ended the questions, with a rising inflection, and the necessity to explore the omniscience ingrained in our ruminative brains.

-Even though we had the pending ideas to investigate the vault, there was a slight indisposition in us to dare at first.
-Our intrigue had overcome our fears, and we determined that we would have to locate a hidden entrance into the vault.
+Even though we had the pending ideas to investigate the vault, there was a slight indisposition in us to dare.
+Our intrigue had overcome our fears and we determined that we would have to locate a hidden entrance into the vault.
 We had tapped upon the wall of the fireplace and found the entrance.
 The clock struck two o'clock, and we could hear the heavy clang of the nearby church bells.
 Was this a sign of divine nature—or was it a portentous indication of an inimical and forcouth presence?
 We had entered through the secret wall of the fireplace.

-Afterwards, we had found the mysterious vault that was mentioned.
+Afterwards, we had found a mysterious passage.
 We made the rational decision to climb down, and we did by using a ladder.
 We then had confirmed our suspicion and revealed it to the women.
 Conscientiously, we had proceeded and climbed down a corridor below, with anxiety and the flambeaux.
 Mr Benton, Mr Hartford, Mr Bonner, and the Earl of Buckingham had assisted me.
-Lord Timmons, was an elderly man, and remained behind.
+Lord Timmons, was an elderly man and remained behind.
 We had passed the long corridor of opacity, with a sudden angst and livid disturbance.
 We could not see anything evident.

 I shall be audacious enough to offer my effectual admission that I was a veritable witness to the inherent existence of the ghastly apparitions that haunted the house I had visited.
 The dreadful place of the oppressed and the sinister execration would manifest surreptitiously, upon the gradual veil of darkness that had loomed over the house.
-There was a perceptible darkness of absolute terror that had horrified the throng of villagers, and elicited the legend of the house of the Mephistophelian heretics.
+There was a perceptible darkness of terror that had horrified the throng of villagers, and elicited the legend of the house of the Mephistophelian heretics.
+A legend that would pursue them with the phantoms of the past.

 Recommend Write a ReviewReport